w530248323/GulpIO-benchmarks/README.md

 # GulpIO-benchmarks

-Contains scripts producing performance benchmarks for GulpIO using PyTorch
+Scripts to run performance benchmarks for GulpIO using PyTorch.

 # Requirements
 - Python 3.x